 Notifiable Incidents

 WHS (National Uniform Legislation) Act 2011 (NT) Part 3 ss.35-39.
-Death, serious injury/illness, dangerous incidents.
-Must notify NT WorkSafe immediately by phone (1800 019 115).
+Covers death, serious injury or illness, and dangerous incidents.
+Notify NT WorkSafe immediately by phone (1800 019 115).

 Fire Safety